WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 # Where we are at:
 At the start of 2022, Rebecca and Mounika created a basic RL model with a relatively basic environment.
 The graphics were only still images from matplotlib.
 In Summer 2022, I essentially completely transformed everything.
-I adapted the old environment to an OpenAI Gym environment (the latest-one-agent and enemy-ai branches) that uses pygame.
+I adapted the old environment to an OpenAI Gym environment (agent-vs-random and agent-vs-pretrained-model) that uses pygame.
 I trained the one agent using Stable-Baselines3 PPO and DQN.
 First we trained it against an agent using random choice (it had the choices forward, shoot, to enemy base, and to enemy plane).
 Then, I took that trained agent and placed it into the blue plane and trained the red plane against it.

 However, we needed multi-agent reinforcement learning (MARL) to add more planes.
 So, I turned that Gym environment into a PettingZoo environment.
 There were issues training the agents using Stable-Baselines3 because it doesn’t really support MARL, but I got it sorta working.
 I’m training with PPO right now and it takes a long time to train because of the large observation space.
 The agents are kinda stupid though.